ilmoraunio/clj-w3c-trace-context/README.md

 # clj-w3c-trace-context

-A micro library for parsing & passing W3C Trace Contexts.
+A micro library for parsing & generating W3C Trace Context.

 In scope: